rohin777/BasicTallyCounter/PRIVACY_POLICY.md

-Best Tally Counter: Privacy policy
+Basic Tally Counter: Privacy policy
-Welcome to the Best Tally Counter app for Android!
+Welcome to the Basic Tally Counter app for Android!

-This app developed by Rohin Kumar.
+This app developed by P&R Technology.
 The app is available on Google Play.

 As an avid Android user myself, I take privacy very seriously.
 I know how irritating it is when apps collect your data without your knowledge.